openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

   * "carb_ratio" at the end should be your carb ratio

 * Make sure to exit the profile.json when done editing this file - Control-X and hit yes to save.
-* D. Create a pumpprofile.json that is the same as your settings.json.
-On the command line run: `cp profile.json pumpprofile.json`
+* D. Create a third file from the command line by running: `cp profile.json autotune.json`
 * E. Do a third file from the command line: `cp profile.json autotune.json`

 **Step 4: Run autotune on retrospective data from Nightscout**